merterun/portfolio/README.md

 <sub>[REPO](https://github.com/merterun/fraud-detection-insurance)</sub>

 In this project i investigated vehicle insurance claims, differentiating between fraudulent and legitimate ones.
 The primary objective is to construct a robust model capable of identifying fraudulent claims based on the available data.
-I employed various techniques including Feature Scaling to ensure optimal data preprocessing, Model Evaluation, and Comparison utilizing '''xgboost''' and '''Random Forest''' algorithms.
+I employed various techniques including Feature Scaling to ensure optimal data preprocessing, Model Evaluation, and Comparison utilizing ```xgboost``` and ```Random Forest``` algorithms.
 Furthermore, i employed Hyperparameter Tuning to fine-tune the models for enhanced performance and accuracy.

 #